dakota0064/Hand-drawn_Clock_Analysis/README.md

 How to use this pipeline to process and evaluate hand-drawn clock images:

 Create a directory called "data" and unzip the contents of sample_data.zip into it.
-Run the scripts in order, starting from 1.0.
+Run the scripts/notebooks in order, starting from 1.0.
+Scripts can be run with no parameters - any changes, such as data/directory structures, need to be done within the files themselves.
 Take note of the details listed below.

 **0.0_extract_clocks_from_MoCA.py**